 Cost-Per-Click (CPC) or Cost-Per-Result (CPR)

-Facebook either charges you per each impression or per each click, depending on which option you choose.
+Facebook either charges you per impression or per click, depending on which option you choose.
 If you’re just starting out, cost-per-click is a more budget-friendly option.

 Just don’t be startled, as your CPC or CPR may initially be high.
-Once way to gauge your ad’s success is if that dollar amount starts decreasing over its run time.
-Generally, you want your Facebook ad’s click-through-rate to be $2 or under.
+One way to gauge your ad’s success is if that dollar amount starts decreasing over its run time.
+Generally, you want your Facebook ad’s click-through rate to be $2 or under.
 If it’s not, you’ll want to try adjusting your campaign’s targeting, copy, or run time, depending on what you think is driving the high cost.